 About one month before the shoot was set to wrap, production was shutdown to retool the last act.
 Filming was postponed about half a year to retool the script, plan additional vfx sequences and recast some of the key roles.
 Skeet Ulrich, Mandy Moore, Omar Epps, Illeana Douglas, Heather Langenkamp, Scott Foley, Robert Forster and Corey Feldman all were replaced when either scheduling conflicts prevented them from signing onto the reshoots or certain cast members were just replaced.
-The reshoots threw away most of what was shot back in 2003 and even after a new ending was shot, another ending was ordered and then the film was taken away from Wes Craven and underwent last minute emergency surgery to trim the gory R rated pic down to a PG-13 rating for a US release.
+The reshoots threw away most of what was shot back in 2003 and even after a new ending was shot, another ending was ordered and then the film was taken away from Wes Craven and underwent last minute emergency surgery to trim the gory R rated movie down to a PG-13 rating for a US release.

 Dimension put up the initial $38 million funds and while the final budget was reported at just north of $40 million — that is absurd since almost the entire movie was filmed again.
-In November 2004, Dimension pre-sold the troubled and delayed film quite well to international buyers at the American Film Market based on the re-teaming of Scream‘s Wes Craven and Kevin Williamson, which would reduce their exposure to the budget.
+In November 2004, Dimension pre-sold the troubled and delayed movie quite well to international buyers at the American Film Market based on the re-teaming of Scream‘s Wes Craven and Kevin Williamson, which would reduce their exposure to the budget.

-In its neutered family friendly rating Cursed was dated for February 25, 2005 and Dimension did not screen it for critics.
+In its neutered family friendly rating Cursed was eventually dated for February 25, 2005 and Dimension did not screen it for critics.
 Cursed bowed against Tyler Perry’s Diary of a Mad Black Woman and Man Of The House (also not screened for critics) and it had a soft start with $9,633,085 — placing #4 for the weekend led by Diary of a Mad Black Woman.
-Audiences gave the Cursed a C- cinemascore, which is common enough in the horror genre.
-Horror pics are usually front loaded and Cursed fell a steep 59.9% in its second weekend to $3,867,052 and followed that with 59.5% third weekend decline to $1,564,363.
-Cursed left theaters with a terrible $19,297,522 leaving Miramax with about $10.6 million after theaters take their percentage of the gross, which would not cover their P&A expenses or any of their exposure to the budget.
+Audiences gave Cursed a C- cinemascore, which is common enough in the horror genre.
+Horror pics are usually front loaded and Cursed fell a steep 59.9% in its second weekend to $3,867,052 and followed that with 59.5% third weekend plunge to $1,564,363.
+Cursed left theaters with a terrible $19,297,522 — leaving Miramax with about $10.6 million after theaters take their percentage of the gross, which would not cover their P&A expenses or any of their exposure to the budget.